cloudevents/spec/languages/README.md

 ### Step 1.
 Create a PR to edit the languages.md

-Before starting doing any actual works, you should create a PR to edit the [language list](languages.md), adding a new language item to avoid redundant works from others.
+Before starting to do any actual works, you should create a PR to edit the [language list](languages.md), adding a new language item to avoid redundant works from others.

 ### Step 2.
 Build the structure locally